Data structures for computing unique palindromes in static and non-static strings: Introduction

 \section{Introduction}

 A substring $T[i.. j]$ of a string $T$ is said to be a \emph{shortest unique palindromic substring} (in short, \emph{SUPS}) for an interval $[p, q]$ if $T[i.. j]$ is the shortest substring such that $T[i.. j]$ is a palindrome, $T[i.. j]$ occurs only once in $T$, and the occurrence contains $[p, q]$, i.e., $[p, q] \subseteq [i, j]$.
-The notion of SUPS was introduced by Inoue et al.~\cite{inoue2018algorithms} in 2018\footnote{A preliminary version of \cite{inoue2018algorithms} appeared in IWOCA 2017~\cite{inoue2017IWOCA}.}, motivated by bioinformatics: for example, in DNA/RNA sequences, the presence of unique palindromic sequences can affect the immunostimulatory activities of oligonucleotides~\cite{Kuramoto1992oligonucleotide,yamamoto1992unique}.
+The notion of SUPS was introduced by Inoue et al.~\cite{inoue2018algorithms} in 2018, motivated by bioinformatics: for example, in DNA/RNA sequences, the presence of unique palindromic sequences can affect the immunostimulatory activities of oligonucleotides~\cite{Kuramoto1992oligonucleotide,yamamoto1992unique}.
 Given a string $T$ of length $n$, the SUPS problem is to construct a data structure that can compute all SUPSs for any given query interval.
-The SUPS problem was formalized by Inoue et al.~\cite{inoue2018algorithms}, and they showed that all SUPSs for a query interval can be enumerated in $O(\alpha)$ time after $O(n)$-time preprocessing, where $\alpha$ is the number of SUPSs to output.
-Watanabe et al.~\cite{WatanabeNIBT20} considered the SUPS problem on run-length encoded strings and showed that all SUPSs for a query can be enumerated in $O(\sqrt{\log r / \log \log r}+\alpha)$ time after $O(r\log \sigma_R + r \sqrt{\log r / \log \log r})$ time preprocessing, where $r$ is the size of the run-length encoded string and $\sigma_R$ is the number of distinct runs in the input.
+We call this general problem the interval SUPS problem because queries are intervals.
+When a query interval is restricted to a single position~(i.e., $p = q$), the SUPS problem is called the point SUPS problem.
+The (interval) SUPS problem was formalized by Inoue et al.~\cite{inoue2018algorithms}, and they showed that all SUPSs for a query interval can be enumerated in $O(\alpha)$ time after $O(n)$-time preprocessing, where $\alpha$ is the number of SUPSs to output.
+Watanabe et al.~\cite{WatanabeNIBT20} considered the SUPS problem on run-length encoded strings to reduce the space usage.
+They proposed an $O(r)$-space data structure that can enumerate all SUPSs for a query interval in $O(\sqrt{\log r / \log \log r}+\alpha)$ time where $r$ is the size of the run-length encoded string, which satisfies $r \le n$.